santi100a/mp3-meta/README.md

 ## Usage

-Access the CLI by using the `mp3meta` command or `npx @santi100a/mp3-meta` after running one of the above commands.
+Access the CLI by using `npx @santi100a/mp3-meta` after running one of the above commands, or by downloading an executable from the releases and running it.